ahmedfahad04/BUET-Hackathon-2023/README.md

 ArtChain is a Supply Chain Application for **authentic artworks and premium collectibles**.

 ## Features
 - There are 3 types of users: Suppliers, Buyers, and Verifiers.
-Suppliers and Verifiers need to register their account using their wallet.
+Suppliers and Verifiers need to register their accounts using their wallets.
-- Suppliers can add and manage artworks and collectibles for sale.
+- Suppliers can add and manage artwork and collectibles for sale.
-- Verifiers can issue authenticity/quality certificate against each artwork or collectible in the form of a token.
+- Verifiers can issue authenticity/quality certificates against each artwork or collectible in the form of a token.
-- Buyers can verify authenticity of an artwork.
+- Buyers can verify the authenticity certificate of an artwork.
 - Buyers can purchase an item and pay for that item directly from the app, and track the delivery status.

 ## How to run